CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### LESSON 3: ORDER BY SURNAME

-Can anybody tell me what the difference is between random and arbitrary?
+QUESTION FOR CLASS : What the difference is between *random* and *arbitrary*?

 Up until now we've not been returning results in a *random* order, but we have been returning them in an *arbitrary* order.